drasgo/MASimPyGame/README.md

 # BoidsPyGame
-Implementation of flocking in pygame with hallow objects in the environment
+Implementation of multi-agent simulations in PyGame Current example based on the flocking phenomena

 ## Contents
 1. `main.py` The main file to execute, can specify here the general simulation settings: